zevy613/Hypothesis-Testing/README.md

 We first split the data into the four redions in our dataset; northwest, northeast, southwest southeast.

 **Outliers Removed**
- - Region southwest -> Number of outliers :  8
+ - Region southwest -> Number of outliers removed :  8
- - Region southeast -> Number of outliers :  2
+ - Region southeast -> Number of outliers removed :  2
- - Region northwest -> Number of outliers :  7
+ - Region northwest -> Number of outliers removed :  7
- - Region northeast -> Number of outliers :  4
+ - Region northeast -> Number of outliers removed :  4

 **Normality Assumption**
 ![png](Visuals/regions-p.jpg)